w3f/polkadot-wiki/docs/maintain-errors.md

 By looking at the
 [runtime code](https://github.com/paritytech/polkadot/blob/master/runtime/polkadot/src/lib.rs#L914)
 we see that the pallet at index 5 is "Balances".
-Now we will check the Balances pallet's code which is hosted in the Substrate repository.
+Now we will check the Balances pallet's code which is hosted in the Substrate repository, and look for the fourth error in the Error enum.
 According to [its source](https://github.com/paritytech/substrate/blob/master/frame/balances/src/lib.rs#L270) the error that we got is `InsufficientBalance` or in other words "Balance too low to send value".